 Your Generac generator is your safety net during a power outage, but it can also experience issues that require urgent attention.
 If your generator fails to start during an outage, makes unusual grinding or clanking noises, or has visible damage after a storm, it’s time to call for help.
 A malfunctioning generator not only leaves you without power but can also create a safety risk.
 Don’t attempt to fix complex mechanical or electrical problems yourself.
 A professional can diagnose the issue correctly and perform a safe generator service and repair, ensuring your system is ready for the next outage.

-After Storm Damage or for Downed Power Lines
+After a Storm or for Downed Power Lines

 Severe weather is a primary cause of electrical emergencies.
 If you see a downed power line on or near your property, stay at least 40 feet away and assume it is live and dangerous.
 Do not touch it or anything it may be in contact with.
 Your first call should be to your local utility company to report the hazard.
 After the immediate danger is handled, it’s wise to have a professional inspect your home’s electrical system, including the service line connected to your house and your Generac generator.
 Storms can cause hidden damage that may create problems later on.